-In order to test the scalability and the robustness of the different RDF engines, we generate the query workloads considering a similar setting as in [8, 1, 9].
-We generate the query workload from the respective RDF datasets, which are available as RDF tripleset.
-In specific, we generate two types of query sets: a star-shaped and a complex-shaped query set; further, both query sets are generated for varying sizes (say k) ranging from 10 to 50 triplets, in steps of 10.
+HAN 13].
+We generate the query workload from the respective RDF datasets, which are available as RDF triplesets.
+In specific, we generate two types of query sets: a star-shaped and a complex-shaped query set; further, both query sets are generated for varying sizes (say k) ranging from 10 to 50 triples, in steps of 10.

-To generate star-shaped or complex-shaped queries of size k, we pick an initial-entity at random from the RDF data.
+To generate star-shaped or complex-shaped queries of size k, we pick an initialentity at random from the RDF data.
 Now to generate star queries, we check if the initial-entity is present in at least k triples in the entire benchmark, to verify if the initial-entity has k neighbours.
 If so, we choose those k triples at random; thus the initial entity forms the central vertex of the star structure and the rest of the entities form the remaining star structure, connected by the respective predicates.
 To generate complex-shaped queries of size k, we navigate in the neighbourhood of the initialentity through the predicate links until we reach size k.
 In both query types, we inject some object literals as well as constant IRIs; rest of the IRIs (subjects or objects) are treated as variables.
-However, this strategy could choose some very unselective queries [8].
+However, this strategy could choose some very unselective queries [GUB 14].
 In order to address this issue, we set a maximum time constraint of 60 seconds for each query.
-If the query is not answered in time, it is not considered for the final average (similar procedure is usually employed for graph query matching [9] and RDF workload evaluation [1]).
+If the query is not answered in time, it is not considered for the final average (similar procedure is usually employed for graph query matching [HAN 13] and RDF workload evaluation [ALU 14a]).
 We report the average query time and, also, the percentage of unanswered queries (considering the given time constraint) to study the robustness of the approaches.

-7.3 Comparison with RDF Engines
+0.7.3.
+Comparison with RDF Engines